Projects per year

 Biography

-Jennifer is a Junior Group Leader at the Australian Regenerative Medicine Institute (ARMI), Monash University, in Melbourne (Australia).
+A/Prof Jennifer Zenker is a Group Leader at the Australian Regenerative Medicine Institute (ARMI), Monash University, in Melbourne (Australia).

 Prior to establishing her research group, Jennifer undertook her postdoctoral studies at the Institute of Molecular and Cell Biology at A*STAR in Singapore and the European Molecular Biology Laboratory (EMBL) Australia located at Monash University in Melbourne.
 She was the first scientist based in Singapore to receive the prestigious Human Frontier Science Program (HFSP) Postdoctoral Fellowship in 2015.
 During her postdoctoral studies, Jennifer used non-invasive imaging technologies to visualize the real-time dynamics of the cytoskeletal system within single cells of the mammalian embryo.
 She discovered new insights into how the microtubule and actin cytoskeleton are required for the development of a healthy embryo.